apache/nuttx/configs/max32660-evsys/README.txt

     progress.
 Added a run-from-SRAM configuration to keep from locking up the board on bad configurations.
 The rest of the bring-up will use this SRAM configuration.

-    Some success the end of the day:

-      ACFH

-      NuttShell (NSH) NuttX-7.27
-      nsh>

-    Still lots to do though.
-There is TX interrupt problem so it doesn't look this good in real life.
-Probably due to TX FIFO level interrupt issues.
-I comes up with 'NuttShell'  then stops.
-I hit enter and " (NSH) NuttX" comes out etc.  So it looks like Rx input is driving the Tx output.
+    The NSH prompt comes up, but there is some interrupt-related problem that makes the console unusable.
   2018-11-28:  Found that the WFI instruction in the IDLE loop was causing
     instability.
 System ran OK until it was in IDLE then it became unstable.
 Commenting out the WIF restores stability.
-The port does now run safely from FLASH although with some missing UART interrupts.
+The port now runs safely from FLASH although still with missing UART interrupts.
     Also fixed the on-board LED which now currently reflects the state.
+  2018-11-29:  Resolved the UART interrupt issue.
+The NSH configuration
+    now appears fully functional.
+Removed EXPERIMENTAL from configuration.

 Serial Console
 ==============